-An enamel pearl is a developmental defect that results in a nodule of enamel developing on the root of a tooth — where it doesn't belong!
-This anomaly can affect the health of the affected tooth and contribute to gum disease.
-Learn more about this abnormality and how it can be treated.
+An enamel pearl is a hard lump of enamel that develops on the root of a tooth where it doesn't usually belong.
+Enamel pearls can affect the affected tooth's health and provide space for bacteria to collect in the gumline.
+Learn more about what causes enamel pearls and how they can be treated.

-It's critical to detect the enamel pearl early, however, sometimes it may be mistaken for dental calculus, also known as tartar.
-If left untreated, it may cause gum and bone tissue destruction, inflammation and the development of periodontal pockets, which jeopardize the health and longevity of the tooth involved.
-The nodule of enamel can harbor plaque and lead to loss of theperiodontal ligament, the critical tissue structure that holds the tooth in place.
+If left untreated, an enamel pearl may cause gum and bone tissue destruction.
+It may cause inflammation and periodontal pockets—gaps between the tooth and gums where bacteria can collect—which jeopardize the health and longevity of the tooth involved.
+The enamel's nodule can allow plaque to collect under the gumline and lead to losing the critical tissue structure that holds the tooth in place.
 If a patient has severe bone and tissue damage, tooth extraction may be the only option.

-Once detected, the enamel pearl needs to be surgically removed to allow the patient and their dentist access to the area for proper plaque control.
-The dentist will use dental burs and files to remove it and after treatment is completed, the enamel pearl will not reappear.
+Once detected, the enamel pearl needs to be removed so plaque buildup can be removed, and the periodontal pockets can be healed.
+Your dentist can remove it with dental burs and files.
+After treatment is completed, the enamel pearl will not reappear.

-Keep your pearly whites healthy by visiting your dentist for regular X-rays and cleanings.
-If you notice chronic inflammation, bleeding or discomfort despite good oral hygiene habits, contact your dentist right away.
-Proper evaluation and treatment by your dentist and dental hygienist can prevent this tooth anomaly from affecting your smile!
+Enamel pearls cannot be prevented since they begin as rare anomalies at the cellular level.
+But they can be treated quickly.
+Visit your dental professional for regular checkups, X-rays, and cleanings so they can detect enamel pearls as soon as possible.
+If you notice chronic inflammation, bleeding, or discomfort despite good oral hygiene habits, contact your dentist's office right away.
+Proper evaluation and treatment by your dentist and dental hygienist can prevent this tooth anomaly from affecting your smile.

 This article is intended to promote understanding of and knowledge about general oral health topics.
 It is not intended to be a substitute for professional advice, diagnosis or treatment.
 Always seek the advice of your dentist or other qualified healthcare provider with any questions you may have regarding a medical condition or treatment.